celestiaorg/orchestrator-relayer/docs/deploy.md

 ### Deploy the contract

-Now, we can deploy the BlobStream contract to a new EVM chain:
+Now, we can deploy the Blobstream contract to a new EVM chain:

 ```ssh
 blobstream deploy \